ChrisKildunne/HikeAndBike/README.md

 A simple website that allows users to log in and add hiking and biking trails around Salt Lake City.

 ## Website Description
-Salt Lake Trails Community is a user-driven website designed to provide a platform for outdoor enthusiasts to share and explore hiking and biking trails in the Salt Lake area.
-The website allows users to contribute by adding new trails and posting updates, which are essentially reviews of their experiences on the trails.
+Salt Lake Hike and Bike is a user-driven website designed to provide a platform for outdoor enthusiasts to share and explore hiking and biking trails in the Salt Lake area.
+The website allows users to contribute by adding new trails and posting updates, which are essentially reviews of their experiences on the trails and psot photos of the trail they were just on.

 ## Screenshots
 ![Homepage](<Screenshot 2023-07-27 at 11.50.19 AM.png>)